plinss/acmebot/README.md

 The file 'acmebot.example.json' provides a template of all configuration options and their default values.
-Entries inside angle brackets '&lt;example&gt;' must be replaced (without the angle brackets), all other values except referenced services may be removed unless you want to override the default values.
+Entries inside angle brackets '&lt;example&gt;' must be replaced (without the angle brackets), all other values may be removed unless you want to override the default values.

 ### Account